 Subhas Chandra Pattanayak

-I can say for sure that, Orissa’s emancipation lies in the success of the Silent Black-Flag Rally, which is going on for last 34 days at Bhubaneswar demanding stoppage of official contravention of Orissa Official Language Act, 1954 and for necessary amendments to the Act to remove all obstacles from implementation thereof in keeping with the dreams of founding fathers of the State.
+I can say for sure that, Orissa’s emancipation lies in the success of the Silent Black-Flag Rally, which is going on for last one month at Bhubaneswar demanding stoppage of official contravention of Orissa Official Language Act, 1954 and for necessary amendments to the Act to remove all obstacles from implementation thereof in keeping with the dreams of founding fathers of the State.

 As a member of the Ministerial Committee, I had located the lacunae in the Act and given the drafts for its amendment and Rules to drive it ahead.
 The Chief Minister played tricks, as in my proposal and the draft of the proposed amendment, I had made provisions for punishment to whosoever contravenes the Act, vesting the power of prosecution even in the general public.